RussellSnyder/dczombera.github.io/_posts/2017-05-01-metaprogramming-in-elixir.md

 This concludes my small adventure into the world of metaprogramming in Elixir.
 As you might have guessed, it barely scratched the tip of the iceberg.
 However, I really hope I could spark you interest.
 If you want to learn more and deepen your metaprogramming skills, I highly recommend you Chris McCord's book [Metaprogramming Elixir](https://pragprog.com/book/cmelixir/metaprogramming-elixir) (who is also the creator of the [Phoenix web framework](http://www.phoenixframework.org)).
-As a matter of fact, this blog post and its examples were heavily inspired by this book (I hope Chris is not to angry about that :O ) and I learnt __a ton__ of valuable stuff while working through it.
+As a matter of fact, this blog post and its examples were heavily inspired by this book (I hope Chris is not too angry about that :O ) and I learnt __a ton__ of valuable stuff while working through it.